cyclus/cyclus.github.com/source/cep/cep26.rst

 Specification \& Implementation
 ===============================
-To accomplish the methodology proposed here will require some changes to the API within the dynamic resource exchance and the cyclus core code.
+To accomplish the methodology proposed here will require some changes to the API within the dynamic resource exchange and the Cyclus core code.

 1. Bids will need to be able to hold a unit cost.
 The API will need to support developers accessing and setting this cost.
 2. Update Requests to contain a max-unit-cost instead of a preference.
-3. The current greedy solver will need to be updated or replaced to accomodate the change from preference to unit cost.
+3. The current greedy solver will need to be updated or replaced to accommodate the change from preference to unit cost.
 4. Updating all of the existing archetypes within the Cyclus core and Cycamore to support this change.

 The first change will be to add the ability for bids to hold a unit cost value.
-The implimentation of this will be simple as it will mirror the implimentation of the preference attribute of requests.
+The implementation of this will be simple as it will mirror the implementation of the preference attribute of requests.
 Therefore all of the techniques used there can be once again used here.
-Going foward the request max cost will still be the default cost for a request-bid arc.
+Going forward the request max cost will still be the default cost for a request-bid arc.

 Additionally the change from preference to unit cost on the request is primarily a nomenclature change.
 Therefore this update will be simple.
-The majority of the work required will be updating all calls of this function currently in use throughout the many archetypes and cyclus core code.
+The majority of the work required will be updating all calls of this function currently in use throughout the many archetypes and Cyclus core code.

-Once Bids and Requests have their own unit costs, updating the default solver for cyclus will be done to perform a global optimization of the entire trade system each timestep.
+Once Bids and Requests have their own unit costs, updating the default solver for Cyclus will be done to perform a global optimization of the entire trade system each time step.
 This can be done by collecting all of the possible request-bid pairs.
 These pairs will be constructed by determining if the bid in the arc has a unit cost associated with it.
 If this is the case that unit cost will be used for the pair.
 If there is no bid unit cost however, the max-unit-cost of the